sindresorhus/ora/readme.md

 Type: `boolean`<br>
 Default: `true`

 Discard stdin input (except Ctrl+C) while running if it's TTY.
 This prevents the spinner from twitching on input, outputting broken lines on <kbd>Enter</kbd> key presses, and prevents buffering of input while the spinner is running.
+Have no effect on Windows(always disabled).

 ### Instance